jacobtomlinson/website/content/posts/2020/2020-08-27-leveraging-the-hacktoberfest-community.md

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is approaching once again.
 In previous years I have both participated and contributed to open source, and also tried to leverage the community in the open source projects I maintain by curating and labeling issues.

-Hacktoberfest is a noble endeavour.
+Hacktoberfest is a noble endeavor.
 At its core it is a group of large well funded companies who are incentivising developers around the world to contribute to open source by offering them free t-shirts and stickers.
 Open source projects who want to make use of this resource just need to label issues with `hacktoberfest` for some free development time to be sent their way.

 Sadly the reality isn't quite this simple.
 The event is plagued with low quality contributions where the majority of participants are trying to do the minimum amount possible to qualify for their t-shirts.
 Someone once told me